 Once you’ve selected a CDN, you’ll need to configure your live stream to use it.
 This process will vary depending on your streaming software.

-You can always refer to the CDN’s Knowledge Base or FAQ for specific instructions on how to set up the CDN with your server.
+You can always refer to the CDN’s Knowledge Base or FAQ for specific instructions on how to set up the CDN with your web server.
 For example, Bunny Stream has an excellent documentation system and support.

 The Real Cost of a “Free” Streaming Server